libero/walking-skeleton/adr/0002-workflow-integration-points.md

 ## Context

-A [workflow system](https://en.wikipedia.org/wiki/Workflow_management_system) to handle the creation, processing and orchestration of customized workflows is a required component of Libero's currently proposed design.
+A [workflow system](https://en.wikipedia.org/wiki/Workflow_management_system) to handle the creation, processing and orchestration of customized workflows is an optional component of Libero's currently proposed design.

 Users will each have their individual needs and requirements and therefore may decide to use their workflow solution of choice.